stroxler/music-notes/python/things-to-build.md

   especially on bass I have to focus so hard to keep up that it's easy to lose track of which 'A' I am on

+Doing this in Python makes perfect sense, although I think it may turn out to be reasonable to try using Tidal Cycles instead and just write a little tutorial on how to do that.

+If that works, Tidal Cycles could also be used to start adding pitched cues as well, for example playing a root on 1 at which point you'd get the benefits of both a metronome and a gut check on things like intonation.

 ## Ear trainer

 A primary goal for a long time has been to start building